Yewchi/NubHack/README.md

-## NubHack - 3.7 But harder
+## NubHack - 3.7, but harder

 _This is not a real variant and the name is free_

+### Pre-built for linux, because.

 I love NetHack, it's one of the best video games ever made.
 And I love 3.7.

-But it's too easy for me to enjoy (I'm spoilerless noob).
+But it's too easy for me to enjoy (I'm a spoilerless noob).

 So I've reversed some of the sanity-commits that made the game even slightly playable.